 Read more about the Fire Instructor I class.

-(2011, 8 hours) Annual Fireline Safety Refresher Training should be designed to provide up to date fireline safety information to employees holding Incident Command System qualifications requiring this training per the 2006, PMS 310-1, Wildland Fire Qualification System Guide.
+(2016, 8 hours) Wildland Fire Safety Training Annual Refresher should be designed to provide up to date fireline safety information to employees holding Incident Command System qualifications requiring this training per the PMS 310-1, Wildland Fire Qualification System Guide.
 Individual sessions of Annual Fireline Safety Refresher Training should contain content pertinent to the registered students.

 Course prerequisites - None.

-(2004, 32 hours) S-130 is designed to provide entry level firefighter skills.
+(2020, 36 hours) S-130 is designed to provide entry level firefighter skills.
 Many of the units are set up so they can be taught in either the classroom or the field; field time is encouraged.
-A version of L-180, Human Factors on the Fireline and I-100, Introduction to ICS has been included as part of this course.
-Credit is issued for S-130, S-190, L-180, and I-100 upon completion of this course.
-S-190 provides instruction in the primary factors affecting the start and spread of wildfire and recognition of potentially hazardous situations.
-S-190 is typically taught in conjunction with or prior to Basic Firefighter Training, S-130.
-It is designed to meet the fire behavior training needs of a firefighter type 2 (FFT2) on an incident as outlined in the PMS 310-1, Wildland Fire Qualification System Guide and the position task book developed for the position.
+A version of L-180, Human Factors on the Fireline has been included as part of this course.
+Credit is issued for S-190, S-130, and L-180 upon completion of this course.

-S-131, (2004, 8 hours) Firefighter Type 1 Training, S-131, is an eight-hour course designed to meet the training needs of the Firefighter Type 1 (FFT1).
+(2020, 8 hours) S-131, Firefighter Type 1, is a twelve-hour course designed to meet the training needs of the Firefighter Type 1 (FFT1) and/or Incident Commander Type 5 (ICT5).
 This course is designed to be interactive in nature.
-It contains several tactical decision games designed to facilitate learning the objectives and class discussion.
-Topics include: fireline reference materials, communications, and tactical decision making.
+It contains class discussion and several tactical decision games designed to facilitate learning the objectives.
+Topics include operational leadership, communications, LCES, and tactical decision-making.

 (2007) This course is designed to meet the training needs of the ICT4.
 It is presented in a discussion/exercise format.
 The six instructional units cover: Foundation Skills; Intelligence Gathering and Documentation; Size Up the Incident; Develop a Plan of Action; Post-fire Activities; Evaluating Incident Objectives and Manage the Incident.
 Evaluation of the student is by unit tests and performance based evaluations.